Peterhead: 20th and 21st centuries

 South Harbour was deepened between 1906 and 1908.
 The Harbour of Refuge (Admiralty Backwaters) was begun in 1886 by Sir John Coode.
 It was built by convict labour.

 The present harbour, now a Category B listed structure, has two massive breakwaters, enclosing an area of approximately 300 acre in Peterhead Bay.
 The south breakwater, about 2700 ft long, was constructed between 1892 and 1912 using convict labour from the prison.
 Peterhead was, and remains, an important fishing port, and the breakwater gave it an advantage over other fishing ports.
 The north breakwater, constructed between 1912 and 1956, is approximately 1500 ft long.

+The Second Edition Six-Inch Ordnance Survey Map of Peterhead was drawn up when the south breakwater was only partially completed.
+The extensive harbour works were located near this breakwater, next to the prison.
+The following statistics show how Peterhead was a thriving port before the First World War: